Vision: A democracy led by people from all walks of life who are selected by lot

 Leonora Camner

 Leonora is a nonprofit leader with extensive experience in movement-building and organizing.
-She currently serves as a Director of Public Access Democracy, a democratic lottery advocacy organization based in Los Angeles, and is also the Executive Director of Climate Save Villages, which fosters climate change resilient, sustainable communities worldwide.
+She currently serves as Executive Director of Democracy Without Elections, a sortition movement-building organization, and Director of Public Access Democracy, a democratic lottery advocacy organization based in Los Angeles.
 Previously, Leonora was the Executive Director of Abundant Housing LA, a pro-housing movement organization that grew from an all-volunteer group to a staffed organization of 10 under her leadership.